obravo7/satellite-segmentation-pytorch/README.md

 ## Network & Training ##

 [U-Net](https://arxiv.org/abs/1505.04597) is used as a base model for segmentation.
 The original intention was to use U-Net to show base results, and then train **PSPNet** ([Pyramid Scene Parsing Network](https://arxiv.org/abs/1612.01105)) using a pretrained satellite segmentation model and show comparisons, but time did not allow for this.
-The PSP implementation is still added in this repo.

 ### training parameters ###